 The details behind the creation of The Elder differ depending on who you talk to.
-Some say that Bill Aucoin was the first to pitch the "concept album" idea.
+Some say that Aucoin was the first to pitch the "concept album" idea.
 Others claim that Simmons and Stanley came up with it, in the misguided hope that such a project might finally garner them some respect from the mainstream rock critics who had continually ignored or belittled the band.
-Ace Frehley maintains that he immediately thought Elder was a bad idea and said so, but he was outvoted by Simmons and Stanley and ended up working on the disc under protest.
+Ace Frehley thought Elder was a bad idea and said so, but he was outvoted by Simmons and Stanley and ended up working on the disc under protest.
 (Eric Carr, being the newest KISS member, didn't have any say in the band's business matters.)

 Whatever the inspiration, the album that came to be known as Music From "The Elder" was pretty much doomed from the get-go.
-Concept albums were a staple of the progressive rock genre during the 1970s, but they were in a cooling-off period by the time KISS decided to throw their hats into the ring.
+Concept albums may have been a staple of the progressive rock genre during the 1970s, but they were in a cooling-off period by the time KISS decided to throw their hats into the ring.
 Besides, a band that was best known for party-hearty hard rock anthems like "Love Gun" and "Rock and Roll All Nite" was probably not the best candidate to bring the format back to prominence.
 Nevertheless, Simmons and Stanley threw themselves whole-heartedly into creating the album.
 Inspired by his extensive comic book collection, Simmons came up with a science fiction/fantasy story with medieval overtones about an ancient race of guardian Gods called "The Elder," who keep watch over the world and choose a champion to defend it whenever a great Evil rises.
 KISS then hired mega-producer Bob Ezrin, who'd worked with KISS previously on their breakthrough album, 1976's Destroyer (he had also recently co-produced Pink Floyd's The Wall) and hit the recording studio under a veil of total secrecy.
 A disgruntled Frehley, citing his dissatisfaction with the entire project, reportedly avoided his bandmates as much as possible, recording his parts at his home studio in Connecticut and sending tapes to Ezrin via messenger.
 Nobody outside of the four KISS members and Ezrin were allowed to hear the work in progress while it was being recorded.

 "A World Without Heroes"

 Keeping The Elder a secret from everyone was probably not the best move in retrospect.
 Legend has it that when KISS finally played the completed album for executives at their record label, their reaction was a collective "What the @#$% is this?"
 That sentiment was echoed by KISS' fans, who treated The Elder the way you would treat an explosive device - by avoiding it.
 The rock critics that KISS had been hoping to win over were mostly unimpressed, though a few reviews gave them some grudging respect for being daring enough to take such an unexpected creative leap.
 On the charts, Music From 'The Elder' performed even worse than Unmasked, notching a lowly position of #75 on Billboard before quickly sliding into oblivion.
 The album's first single was the cinematic power ballad "A World Without Heroes," and it also fared poorly, reaching #56 on the charts before doing a fast fade.
-MTV gave only limited support to the track's pretentious music video - which ended with a close up shot of a tear running down Gene Simmons' demonic visage.
+MTV all but ignored the track's pretentious music video - which ended with a close up shot of a tear running down Gene Simmons' demonic visage.